sublee/energy/docs/index.rst

 details.

 I'm `Heungsub Lee <http://subl.ee/>`_, a game developer.
-Any regarding questions or patches are welcomed.
+Any regarding questions or patches will be welcomed.